mzkrasner/nsforum-revamp/README.md

-# Network Society Forum
+# PoSciDonDAO Forum

-A decentralized forum built on OrbisDB
+A decentralized forum built on OrbisDB, designed for the PoSciDonDAO community.

 ## Getting Started